 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-You might know that perfume interacts with your own body chemistry to give you that unique smell that everyone notices.
-Many people miss out on this because they tend to spray their fragrances on their clothing and ignore where the perfume is supposed to go, which is on the skin.
+You might know that perfume interacts with your own body chemistry to give you that unique smell everyone notices.
+Many people miss out on this unique blend because they tend to spray their fragrance on their clothing and instead of where perfume should go, which is on the skin.

-How to apply perfume
+How to Apply Perfume

 When applying your perfume, consider what type of clothing you’re wearing for the day and you can apply your fragrance with that in mind.
 For instance, if you are wearing a dress, a skirt, or shorts – go ahead and give the back of each knee a squirt so that you can have the fragrance gently trailing behind you.
 Plus, this is great for daytime use, since it’s further from the nose.